moveit/moveit/moveit_planners/trapezoidal/README.md

 ## User interface sequence capability
-A specialized MoveIt! capability takes a `pilz_msgs::MotionSequenceRequest` as input.
+A specialized MoveIt! capability takes a `moveit_msgs::MotionSequenceRequest` as input.
 The request contains a list of subsequent goals as described above and an additional
 `blend_radius` parameter.
 If the given `blend_radius` in meter is greater than zero, the corresponding trajectory is merged together with the following goal in a way, that the robot does not stop at the current goal.
 When the tcp comes closer to the goal than the given `blend_radius`, it is allowed to travel towards the next goal already.
 When leaving a sphere around the current goal, the robot